canonical/identity-platform-login-ui/README.md

 * LOG_LEVEL - log level, defaults to `error`
 * LOG_FILE - log file which the log rotator will write into, *make sure application user has permissions to write*,  defaults to `log.txt`
 * PORT - http server port, defaults to `8080`
+* BASE_URL - the base url that the application will be running on
 * KRATOS_PUBLIC_URL - address of kratos apis
 * HYDRA_ADMIN_URL - address of hydra admin apis

 ## Container